avenix/WDK/README.md

 2. Select where the segments should come from. *Manual annotations* creates segments from the range annotations and loads event annotations to create segments using the *ManualSegmentationStrategy*.
 The *Automatic segmentation* uses a preprocessing, event detection and segmentation algorithms selected over the user interface to create segments.
 3. (in Automatic segmentation mode) Select the signals to use, a preprocessing algorithm and (optionally) an event detection algorithm.
 4. Select a segmentation strategy and (optionally) a grouping strategy.
 Click the *Create* button.
 At this point the segments are created.
-6. Select signals and classes to visualize and a plot style.
+6. Select signals and classes to visualize and a plot style (i.e. overlapping or sequential).

 ![Data Annotation App](doc/images/2-VisualizationApp.png)

 ## Event Detection
 Some wearable applications need to detect the occurrence of specific events in a stream of sensor values.
 The challenge is to detect the relevant events (also called target-class or true positives) while ignoring irrelevant events (also called non-target class or false positives).

 The *Event Detection App* can be used to compare the performance of different event detection algorithms.
-This includes the amount of relevant and irrelevant events detected for each file / subject and the amount of events detected of each class.
+This includes the amount of relevant and irrelevant events detected for each recording session / file and the amount of events detected of each class.
 The *Event Detection App* enables developers to gain insight into the performance of a particular event detection algorithm.
 For this purpose, a developer might zoom into the data and observe the detected and missed events together with the data.

 ![Data Annotation App](doc/images/3-EventDetectionApp.png)